cmoynan/The-Premier-League-Quiz/README.md

 ![image](https://github.com/cmoynan/The-Premier-League-Quiz/assets/150179658/57865843-a21d-4c8d-b094-3cd2cb1ae497)

 Tested the website on JShint.
-Erro that the variable CheckAnswer on line 277 of the code is not used but there is no variable here for that and after searching throughout the code I cannot see a variable declard for checkAnswer so I unfortuntely had to leave this issue without resolving.
+Error that the variable CheckAnswer on line 277 of the code is not used but there is no variable here for that and after searching throughout the code I cannot see a variable declared for checkAnswer so I unfortunately had to leave this issue without resolving.

 DEPLOYMENT :